26 Jun Are You in Sugar Addict Shame? This Blog Post Is Your First Step to Liberation

 But trust me, going sugar-free can be one of the best decisions you’ll ever make.
 And if it’s not, you can always go back to eating sugar again.
 Just try it as an experiment and see what will happen!

-1. Better skin.
 When my sugar binges were at the worst, I had terrible acne.
-It quickly cleared up when I went sugar-free, and I now love my skin.
+It quickly cleared up when I went sugar-free, and I now love my glowing skin.

-2. Better sleep and mood.
 Before quitting sugar and carbs, I had insomnia and a bipolar diagnosis due to my mood swings and depressions.
-Going sugar-free when starting a keto diet a few years ago gave me great sleep and levelled out my mood so much that my doctor realized that the bipolar diagnosis was incorrect.
-I got off all medications and today, I’m happy and healthy.
+Going sugar-free when starting a keto diet a few years ago gave me great sleep and leveled out my mood so much that my doctor realized that the bipolar diagnosis was incorrect.
+I got off all medications, and today, I’m happy and healthy.

-3. Better desserts.
 Yes, that’s right!
 I thought anything without sugar would taste like cardboard, but not at all.
 Healthy, sugar-free desserts can even be more enjoyable – especially since they don’t come with sugar coma side effects.
-My favorite in Dubai is CoYo’s chocolate ice cream from Organic Foods and Cafe.
-If you like baking, check out The Keto Diet cookbook for tasty dessert recipes.
+Find healthy dessert recipes here.

 How to Become Free of Sugar Addiction Shame:

-3. Learn how to deal with shame.
 There is a whole science behind shame and learning how it works can help us deal with it.
-Listen to shame researcher and guru Brené Brown’s TEDx talk or conversation with Oprah.
+Listen to shame researcher and guru Brené Brown’s TEDx talk.